fharris/curiositymicroservice/automatic-deployment.md

 Now for the frontend, click the little plus "+" signal next to your avatar and select New Migration and replace the Clone Address with the GitHub address of the original repository which is now [https://github.com/fharris/curiosityfrontendmicroservice](https://github.com/fharris/curiosityfrontendmicroservice) .

+**GOGS: Create Webhooks for Jenkins**

 We will now configure Webhooks for the Gogs-Jenkins communication.
-From your codebase click Settings (the little tools icon on the top right of the screen) or navigate directly to [http://localhost:10880/gogs-user/curiositymonolith/settings](http://localhost:10880/gogs-user/curiositymonolith/settings) .
+From your codebase click Settings (the little tools icon on the top right of the screen) or navigate directly to [http://localhost:10880/gogs-user/curiositymicroservice/settings](http://localhost:10880/gogs-user/curiositymicroservice/settings) .
 Click Webhooks, and Add a New Webooks of type Gogs as per next figure:

 <img width="1057" alt="image" src="https://github.com/fharris/curiositymonolith/assets/17484224/280c7bbc-51d1-4a5c-8d0a-1d6b5f178ab6">